Erica Aten, PsyD

 Pronouns: She/Her/Hers

-I am a clinical psychologist and earned my doctoral degree in clinical psychology at The Chicago School of Professional Psychology.
-I completed my doctoral internship at Jewish Child and Family Services and my post-doctoral fellowship at Compass Health Center, both in the suburbs of Chicago.
+I am a clinical psychologist and earned my doctoral degree in clinical psychology at The Chicago School of Professional Psychology in 2017.
+I completed my graduate studies, doctoral internship, and post-doctoral fellowship in Chicago.
 Thus far in my career, I have held clinical and/or leadership roles in a variety of settings, including partial-hospitalization, intensive outpatient programs, community mental health, residential facilities, and school systems.
 In addition to clinical work, I enjoy teaching, supervising, training, and program development.

 My clinical specialties include: